In some ways, it's like any other refi

 Terms can vary widely – really widely

-As you shop around for a reverse mortgage loan refinance, you'll notice that terms and fees can be all over the place.
+As you shop around for a reverse mortgage loan refinance, you'll notice that terms and fees can vary widely.

 It's important to understand exactly why you're seeing those differences.
 Does one lender really have lower fees, or is the company rolling some of the costs into your loan balance?